2017 NAEd/SPENCER POSTDOCTORAL FELLOWS

 I will employ an exploratory case study approach to examine college access and choice for 20 rural Black high school students in their senior year.
 I will collect data via three interviews and a photo-elicitation project with each student participant over an academic year.
 Results have the potential to have a school-level influence on how educators and school counselors work with rural Black students to support their access to higher education, and, on a state and federal level, shape college-going curriculum and college access policies that are inclusive of and enhance the educational outcomes of rural Black students.

-Kathryn Moeller, University of Wisconsin-Madison
+Kathryn Moeller, Stanford University

 Jayanti Owens, Brown University